Care starts with a wealth of

 Customizing your bamboo placement allows you to manipulate the plant for a multitude of purposes, whether it’s to build a peaceful oasis or provide a bit more privacy.
 Here are a few ways to place and space your bamboo.

 Starting from a small size, most bamboo will reach mature height within five or six years.
-As a very general rule, clumping bamboo gains about 1-2 feet of height per year and the running types gain about 3-5 feet per year, spreading outward at the same rate.
+As a very general rule, hardy clumping bamboo will gain about 1-2 feet of height per year and spread a few inches per year, whereas the running types will gain about 3-5 feet per year, spreading outward at 3-5 feet per year.
 Height and spread rate is variable depending on the species and climate.
 Feel free to contact us to discuss details about your project.
+Visit this page for an example of a clumping bamboo's growth rate in a series of photos over a few years.

 Placement